justindujardin/sdl2_alpha/README.md

 - **Automatic clipping** handles negative coordinates and off-screen blits
 - **Fast paths** for fully opaque (direct copy) and fully transparent (skip) pixels

-## Integration with Rendery
+## Integration with SDL2 Applications

-sdl2_alpha is automatically used by Rendery's SDL2 surface backend.
-All `surface.blit()` calls with alpha blending go through sdl2_alpha's zero-copy fast path.
+sdl2_alpha provides a drop-in replacement for SDL2's broken alpha blending.
+Use the zero-copy `blend_rect_inplace()` function for maximum performance in composition-heavy applications.

 ## License